AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_5.md

 ---

-✅ At the end of Day 3, you should have a working MFA, a Conditional Access policy, BitLocker enabled, and a way to check your security posture via PowerShell.
+✅ At the end of Phase 6, you should have a working MFA, a Conditional Access policy, BitLocker enabled, and a way to check your security posture via PowerShell.

 Ready for Day 4: Active Directory User Management & IT Support Tasks?
 Let's go! 🚀